 • Change it up.
 If you feel like adding more veggies, some great additions are artichoke hearts, red onion, sautéed zucchini or mushrooms.
 You can also add a boost of protein by including grilled chicken, shrimp, salmon or cubed salami.

 • Pasta types.
-For this pesto pasta, any short or long pasta will work.
-We really like bowtie pasta, but other great choices are penne pasta or rotini.
+Really any noodles will work, even spaghetti!
+We really like a short pasta, like bowtie pasta, but other great choices are penne pasta or rotini.

 • Cheese.
 Instead of feta, try a different type of cheese such as fresh mozzarella balls, grated fontina or parmesan cheese.